MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 - **Bank acceptance rate (when applies)** – The percentage of bank-approved transactions out of the total transactions that were sent to the bank on the selected decision rules.

 ### Decision rule performance table view
-Decision rules are the rules that have activated for real-time decisioning by using the Fraud Protection rule engine.
+Decision rules are the rules that are activated for real-time decisioning by using the Fraud Protection rule engine.
 The table view shows the following metrics on each decision rule and clause on selected filters:

 - **Transaction volume** – The number of transactions that were assessed by the decision rule.
 - **Transaction distribution** – The transaction percentage of the decision rule out of all decision rules.